-Major General Burr has held a number of key staff appointments, including the Military Assistant to the Chief of Army, the Director General of Preparedness and Plans for the Army, a senior adviser in the Department of Prime Minister and Cabinet, and the Director General of Military Strategic Commitments in Defence Headquarters.
+Major General Burr has held a number of key staff appointments, including Military Assistant to the Chief of Army, Director General of Preparedness and Plans for the Army, a senior adviser in the Department of Prime Minister and Cabinet, and Director General of Military Strategic Commitments in Defence Headquarters.

 Major General Burr’s training appointments have been as an instructor at the Royal Military College, Duntroon and as the Chief Instructor of the Australian Defence Force Warfare Centre.
-In a key representational appointment, Major General Burr was privileged to be the Equerry to Her Majesty Queen Elizabeth II for the 2000 Royal Visit to Australia.
+Major General Burr is also privileged to have served in a key representational appointment as the Equerry to Her Majesty Queen Elizabeth II.

-Major General Burr is a Distinguished Graduate of the United States Marine Corps Command and Staff College and a graduate of the USMC School of Advanced Warfighting.
+Major General Burr attended the Royal Military College, Duntroon from 1982 to 1985, and is a Distinguished Graduate of the United States Marine Corps Command and Staff College and a graduate of the USMC School of Advanced Warfighting.
 He has a Bachelor of Arts and a Master of Military Studies.
-His personal awards include the Distinguished Service Cross, Member of the Order of Australia, Member of the Royal Victorian Order and the US Bronze Star Medal.
-He is currently Patron of the Defence Australian Rules Football Association.
+His personal awards include the Distinguished Service Cross, Member of the Order of Australia, Member of the Royal Victorian Order and the U.S. Legion of Merit and Bronze Star Medal.
+He is also Patron of the ADF’s Australian Rules Football Association.

 USARPAC postures and prepares the force for unified land operations, responds to threats, sustains and protects the force, and builds military relationships that develop partner defense capacity in order to contribute to a stable and secure U.S. Pacific Command area of responsibility.